Call for Proposals

 Requirements of Recipients

-- Recipients will participate in a two-day Great Teachers Seminar (retreat) within the first year of their appointment to prepare for their role and build their skills for educational leadership.
+- Recipients must be available to participate in a three-day Great Teachers Seminar (retreat) on May 7, 8 and 9, 2014 to prepare for their role and build their skills for educational leadership.
 During their term, recipients will be part of the research on teaching and learning community and will meet on a monthly basis to discuss their project.